-“Personalized Videos are designed to improve customer experiences by delivering relevant content during the customer journey.”
+“Personalised Videos are designed to improve customer experiences by delivering relevant content during the customer journey.”

 To deliver such content consistently across the customer journey, scale is essential, and Idomoo’s full-stack and fully open Next Generation Video Platform delivers.
 It lets brands of all sizes create millions of dynamic, cinematic videos in up to 100x real time.

-How Personalized Video Works
+How Personalised Video Works

-Personalized content can take many forms, but video has emerged as one of the most effective because of its popularity.
+Personalised content can take many forms, but video has emerged as one of the most effective because of its popularity.

 For years, people have turned to video as a source of information and entertainment, but the COVID-19 pandemic prompted new consumption habits as viewers watch and engage with video now more than ever.

-“Personalized Video content assets afford an opportunity to align with this behavior shift and address a customer’s need during the buying journey or ongoing relationship, such as enhancing the onboarding experience and rewarding loyalty.”
+“Personalised Video content assets afford an opportunity to align with this behavior shift and address a customer’s need during the buying journey or ongoing relationship, such as enhancing the onboarding experience and rewarding loyalty.”

-Types of Data in Personalized Video
+Types of Data in Personalised Video

 Information like the customer’s name, how long they’ve been a customer, their past purchases, etc., can all be used to craft a unique video.

 Want to send your customer current flight times or product prices?
 If you link your video to the data source, it can change based on the latest information.
 If a product is out of stock, have another one show instead.
 If a price changes, it updates, right in the video.
-That means your Personalized Video is endlessly evergreen.
+That means your Personalised Video is endlessly evergreen.

 The video can even update in real time so the same video will be different for someone in London versus someone in New York.

-Zero-Party Data From User Customization
+Zero-Party Data From User Customisation

 Zero-party data has become a bit of a buzzword in marketing.
 Even closer to the customer than first-party data, zero-party data is what users willingly share with you, and it’s part of video now too.

-Beyond understanding what Personalized Video is and the forms it can take, it’s important to consider the purpose of the content.
+Beyond understanding what Personalised Video is and the forms it can take, it’s important to consider the purpose of the content.
 Gartner notes this as well with the following recommendations for digital marketing leaders.

 Here are some examples of each use case.

 Through a combination of audio, visuals and text, video is a fantastic medium for communicating information.
-By incorporating personalized details in a video, marketers can present their customers with the most accurate and relevant information.
+By incorporating personalised details in a video, marketers can present their customers with the most accurate and relevant information.

 Instead of generically explaining how billing works, the video included the exact amounts and dates the customer needs to know about.
 The result was a video that was truly relevant and helpful for their customers and a great start to a new brand-customer relationship.

-Because they can include details that appeal to the specific needs of a customer, Personalized Videos can be effective at persuading the viewer into a particular action.
+Because they can include details that appeal to the specific needs of a customer, Personalised Videos can be effective at persuading the viewer into a particular action.
 Whether you’re trying to upsell to a current customer or convince a potential client to do business with you, a targeted (rather than generic) approach has always proved effective in the art of persuasion.